 Rules.
 AM station rules include 47 CFR 73.1 through 73.190, and 73.1001 through 73.5009.

 Form to Use, Application Filing Fee.
 Construction permit applications for new AM broadcast stations must be electronically filed on FCC Form 301 during a specified application window period.
 Noncommercial educational applicants should also use FCC Form 301.
 Commercial applicants must include the new station application filing fee listed in the Media Bureau Fee Filing Guide as well as FCC Form 159 with the fee payment and application.
-Please note that payments for commercial applications not paid online must be directed to the lockbox address and NOT the FCC in Washington, D.C.Auction 109: AM, and FM Commercial Allotments, is scheduled to begin July 27, 2021.
-Procedures and Deadlines.
+Please note that payments for commercial applications not paid online must be directed to the lockbox address and NOT the FCC in Washington, D.C.NOTICE: THE FCC IS NOT ACCEPTING APPLICATIONS FOR NEW AM BROADCAST STATIONS AT THE PRESENT TIME.

 Additional information about AM broadcast stations and applications is available at the Broadcast Radio Links page.